javligten/DDWT24/README.md

 User Authentication: The application has a user registration and login system.
 Only logged-in users can access the movie database features.

 Movies Database
-Usercan view a list of movies stored in the database, add new movies to the database, edit details of an existing movie, and delete a movie from the database.
+Users can view a list of movies stored in the database, add new movies to the database, edit details of an existing movie, and delete a movie from the database.